Ellen DeGeneres Slams Trump’s Travel Ban Using ‘Finding Dory’ [Video]

 — The Daily Edge (@TheDailyEdge) January 29, 2017

-A source speaking to the Hollywood Reporter, confirmed that President Trump had indeed spent Sunday afternoon at the White House with family and friends watching Finding Dory.
+A source speaking to the Hollywood Reporter confirmed that President Trump had indeed spent Sunday afternoon at the White House with family and friends watching Finding Dory.
 Hollywood has always made all its movies as far back as the 1900s available to the White House.
-The source said that the comedy, Why Him, starring, Bryan Cranston and James Franco was also picked.
+The source said that the comedy Why Him, starring Bryan Cranston and James Franco, was also picked.

 The timing of Trump’s Sunday movie screening drew plenty of ire considering the outrage and protests that had engulfed the U.S. and other parts of the world after the travel ban of citizens from Libya, Iran, Yemen, Somalia, Sudan, Iraq and Syria.
 Citizens traveling from these countries are barred from entering the United States for the next 90 days.
 In addition, refugees have been halted from entering the country for 120 days, whereas Syrian refugees are prohibited from entering the country until further notice.